In another blog post, we explain what plugins are and how you can use plugins to easily expand your blog’s functionality.

 Click the Apply button …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and remove all of the selected plugins …

-In addition to the methods shown above, you can use WordPress plugins that help you manage your WordPress plugins.
+As well as the methods shown above, you can install Free and Paid WordPress plugins that let you manage your plugins.

 Health Check & troubleshooting